HOME

 What Kind of Links Can I Put In My Ad?

-Buyers are not required to register.
+Buyers are not required to register at this time.
 We do ask that Texas Gun Trader members verify the identity of the buyer (state or federal ID) and exchange a complete a bill of sale with both the buyer and seller's information.

 By utilizing these 3 rules you will be more successful in selling your item.

-• Describe you item in detail.
-List all details, add-ons, upgrades and defects.
+• Describe your item in detail.
+List all details, add-ons, upgrades, defects and approximate round count and history.

 • Publish an asking price.
-With few exceptions, items without a price don't sell.
+With few exceptions, items without a price take longer to sell.
+First question you will get from sellers is going to be "How much you want for that thing?" anyway so you might as well just post a price.
 You can always start high and lower your price as time goes on.

 During the "Post and Ad" process you will be prompted to upload pictures of your items.